DrSleep/DenseTorch/docs/index.rst

 densetorch.engine
 ------------

-The `engine` module contains metrics and losses typically used for tasks of semantic segmenation and depth estimation.
+The `engine` module contains metrics and losses typically used for the tasks of semantic segmentation and depth estimation.
 Also contains training and validation functions.

 .. automodule:: densetorch.engine.losses